Why restore your foreskin?

 There are probably as many different answers to the question "Why restore?" as there are restoring men.
 Each man has his own set of reasons for wanting a more natural, fully functional penis.
 The most common response, however, can be summed up in two words: better sex.

 Many circumcised men discover that as they get older, pleasurable sensations from sexual activity are diminishing and orgasms are more difficult to achieve.
-This is attributable in part to a long-term, progressive complication of circumcision known as keratinization - the skin of the unprotected glans becomes thicker over the years, and the nerve cells in the glans become more and more difficult to stimulate as they are slowly buried under layer after layer of keratinized cells.
-A recent Canadian pathological study showed older circumcised men may have as many as fifteen (15!) layers of keratinized cells covering the normal mucosa of the glans.
+This is attributable in part to a long-term, progressive complication of circumcision known as keratinization - the skin of the unprotected glans becomes thicker over the years, and the nerve endings in the glans become more and more difficult to stimulate as they are slowly buried under layer after layer of keratinized cells that would otherwise be exfoliated under the foreskin.

-Restoring men usually see these keratinized layers begin shedding when there is enough new shaft skin to keep the glans covered while flaccid.
-As a result, the highly sensitive nerve endings in the glans are much closer to the surface and respond much more readily to stimulation.
+Restoring men usually see these keratinized layers beginning to shed when there is enough new shaft skin to keep the glans covered while flaccid.
+As a result, the nerve endings in the glans and the sensitive corona are much closer to the surface and respond much more readily to stimulation.

 If you are circumcised, there is a simple test you can perform that will give you a hint of the heightened pleasure restored men experience.
-Take a condom and put a little water-based lubricant on the inside.
+Try cross-taping the skin of your penis over the glans (if possible) and keeping it covered as often as possible during the day.
+Alternatively, you could take a condom and put a little water-based lubricant on the inside.
 (Water-based lubricants won't damage latex condoms.)
-Wear the condom as much as possible for a week or so, and refrain from sexual activity as much as possible.
-At the end of the week remove the condom and gently wash your penis, then go have some fun with it.
+Wear the condom as much as possible for a week or so, perhaps changing it now and then for hygiene's sake.
+At the end of the week remove the tape or condom, then go have some fun with it.

 The results of this test will vary from one man to the next, and not all will experience heightened sensitivity.
 However, those that do will have only a suggestion of what intact and restored men feel.
 A glans that has been progressively keratinized since early childhood may require several weeks of being covered before it returns to its natural state.
 (We strongly discourage wearing a condom for this length of time.)